 • Preferences/the learning curve: The team that will use your system and the radiologists that may be reading your scans may have preferences.
 If the "boots on the ground" have a favorite, it can be well worth catering to them.
 User interface, control systems, report formatting- these are fine details in the user experience that can constitute a learning curve.

 • Remodeling and installation: Depending on your individual project, this could be just as important as technical specifications.
 A lot of cost and logistics go into building or preparing the right room for the incoming equipment.
-If you're installing into a room that has already housed an air-cooled scanner, the Sensation 64 is a good pick.
+If you're installing into a room that has already housed a water-cooled scanner, the Sensation 64 is a good pick.
 If you're tight on space, the VCT 64 has the advantage.
 If you're building a brand-new space- the world is your oyster, so to speak.

 Both the GE VCT 64 and the Siemens Sensation 64 are scanners that can serve you well.
 The choice to purchase one over the other will need to be made by looking at your CT project holistically, from technical capabilities to future service and component replacement.
 Regardless of which way your needs have you leaning, our team is ready to help.
 Use the button below to begin the conversation!